NiNiyas/autoscan/README.md

 `USE_SUDO` - This option is typically used in conjunction with `PLEX_USER` (e.g. `sudo -u plex`).
 Default is `true`.

-- The user that runs utoscan needs to be able to sudo without a password, otherwise it cannot execute the `PLEX_SCANNER` command as `plex`.
+- The user that runs autoscan needs to be able to sudo without a password, otherwise it cannot execute the `PLEX_SCANNER` command as `plex`.
 If the user cannot sudo without password, set this option to `false`.

-- If the user that runs Autoscan is able to run the `PLEX_SCANNER` command without sudo or is installed with the same user account (e.g. `plex`), you can you can set this to `false`.
+- If the user that runs Autoscan is able to run the `PLEX_SCANNER` command without sudo or is installed with the same user account (e.g. `plex`), you can set this to `false`.

 ## Docker